Fresh, healthy homemade corn tortillas are a simple and delicious way to make any Mexican meal even better! (gluten-free, vegan, nut-free)

 - 1 cup masa harina

 - Mix all ingredients in a medium bowl until well masa is moist.
-If it is too dry, add extra water, 1 tbsp at a time until moist.
+If it is too dry, add extra water, 1 tablespoon at a time until moist.
 If mixture is too wet, add a bit more masa.

-- Roll mixture into 8 small balls.
+- Roll mixture into about 1 ½-inch balls.
 Put a damp towel over the bowl to keep dough moist.

 - Press each ball flat with a tortilla press lined with plastic wrap, or roll out each ball between two sheets of plastic wrap with a rolling pin.

-- Cook each tortilla on an oiled griddle or skillet over medium heat until golden, then flip and cook the other side, about 1 minute per side or until cooked through.
+- Cook each tortilla on an oiled griddle or skillet over medium heat until just golden, about 1 minute, then flip and cook the other side until cooked through.
 Keep warm until ready to serve.